 - finding external/third party material online

-- in addition to the above, there are entry requirements for this qualification which include medical criteria; the regulatory body for the BA (Hons) in Social Work Scotland (the SSSC) has guidance on health and disability relating to fitness for professional practice.
+- in addition to the above, there are entry requirements for this qualification which include medical criteria; the regulatory body for the BA (Honours) in Social Work Scotland (the SSSC) has guidance on health and disability relating to fitness for professional practice.

 For more detailed information, see the Accessibility Statements on individual module descriptions.
 If you feel you may need additional support, visit Disability support to find more about what we offer.